Cancel anytime

 Key Offerings

-- Wing Assemblies: Manufactures wing assemblies for various aircraft platforms.
-Market share data unavailable.
-Competitors include Spirit AeroSystems (SPR) and Triumph Group (TGI).
+- Complex Assemblies: Assembles complex structural assemblies for various aircraft platforms.
+Market share data is no longer available.
+Competitors include companies like Spirit AeroSystems (SPR), Triumph Group (TGI) and GKN Aerospace.

 Market Dynamics